DarthReca/crisis-dqn/README.md

 This is the source code for experiments of **DQNC2S: DQN-based Cross-stream Crisis event Summarizer** paper accepted at **ECIR 2024**.

-**The repository is in creation phase, some files could be missing**
+**The repository is in the creation phase; some files could be missing**

 ## Dataset

 The employed dataset is *CrisisFACTS 2022*.

-To download the dataset refers to https://github.com/crisisfacts/utilities/tree/main and to the [competition website](https://crisisfacts.github.io/).
+To download the dataset, refer to https://github.com/crisisfacts/utilities/tree/main and the [competition website](https://crisisfacts.github.io/).

 ## Usage

 The module *environment* contains a Gymnasium Env.
 It could be used with different frameworks.

-The suggested environment is `SimilarityCrisisEnv`, which include the BERT embedding, max simililarity and remaining space.
+The suggested environment is `SimilarityCrisisEnv`, which includes the BERT embedding, max similarity, and remaining space.
 The following are its attributes:

 **Action Space**: `Discrete(2)`